michaelqmaguire/geocoding-with-r/02_geocode_addresses.md

 `osm` stands for open street map, and you can read more about that [here](https://wiki.openstreetmap.org/wiki/About_OpenStreetMap).

+You guessed it – copy and paste this into your R session!

 ``` r
 pharmaciesCascadeMethod <-
   pharmaciesCSZSeparate %>% # 1